-- 32.2. ensure that the occupiers trim or remove the hazardous tree so that appropriate clearance distances were maintained between conductors and vegetation at pole JU 267; or - 32.3. (if the occupiers did not do so) trim or remove the hazardous tree so that appropriate clearance distances were maintained between conductors and vegetation at pole JU 267; - 33.
-In the premises, as at 17 October 2013 Endeavour Energy had breached, and continued to be in breach of: - 33.1. the Statutory Duty; further or alternatively - 33.2. the General Duties.
+- 32.5. ensure that the occupiers trim or remove the hazardous tree so that appropriate clearance distances were maintained between conductors and vegetation at pole JU 267; or - 32.6. (if the occupiers did not do so) trim or remove the hazardous tree that appropriate clearance distances were maintained between conductors and vegetation at pole JU 267;

-But for the breaches of duty the hazardous tree would have been removed or trimmed, such that appropriate clearance distances were maintained between conductors and vegetation at pole JU 267 on 17 October 2013.

-the conductors and service cable to 108 Linksview Road on the power line would have been relocated or re-routed and would not have been contacted by the hazardous tree;

-the conductor would have been insulated and would not have arced with objects coming into contact with it or close proximity to it;

-further and in the alternative, the hazardous tree would have been removed or trimmed, such that appropriate clearance distances were maintained on 17 October 2013 between conductors and vegetation, by:

-- 33.3. not later than July 2012; or alternatively - 33.4. subsequent to the second inspection July 2013 and before 17 October 2013.
+- 32.7. ensure that appropriate clearance distances were maintained between conductors and vegetation at pole JU 267. - 33.
+In the premises, as at 17 October 2013 Endeavour Energy had breached, and continued to be in breach of: - 33.1. the Statutory Duty; further or alternatively - 33.2. the General Duties. - 34.
+But for the breaches of duty: - 34.1. the conductors and service cable to 108 Linksview Road on the power line would have been relocated or re-routed and would not have been contacted by the hazardous tree; - 34.2. the conductor would have been insulated and would not have arced with objects coming into contact with it or close proximity to it; - 34.3. further and in the alternative, the hazardous tree would have been removed or trimmed, such that appropriate clearance distances were maintained on 17 October 2013 between conductors and vegetation, by: - 34.3.1. not later than July 2012; or alternatively - 34.3.2. subsequent to the second inspection July 2013 and before 17 October 2013.